 Reflecting today, I recognize the wisdom in his words, but I would complement them by saying that I think my father meant that breaking the rules – correctly – can only be done after having proven a certain discipline.
 And discipline is something that cannot be feigned.
 Either you practice it or you do not practice it.
 Either you know how to do something or you do not know.
 Discipline is proven in action; it will never be done so conceptually.

 Where I went on that day, my father never knew and he never asked.
-It might be that he already knew that I was going to the Art Institute of Chicago from the direction I had been taking with friends, judging from the window of the restaurant where he sat ignoring that which was most important to him.
+It might be that he already knew that I was going to the Art Institute of Chicago from the direction I had been taking with friends, judging from the window of the restaurant where he sat pretending not to see me, one of his eight beloved creations.
 It was exactly on that the day, long ago, when I began to contemplate what discipline looked like, when absorbing the entire line of the sketches and drawings of Picasso’s Minotaur sequence.
 On that day in the museum, they stood side-by-side on a wall of a large gallery.
 I looked at each one, noticing what had been repeated and what had changed from frame to frame.
 I was a seventeen-year-old boy, standing and gaping, amazed by that artist who until then had been just another famous abstract painter to me.
-Coincidentally, my friends and I had just passed by that downtown square where a monumental-sized iron statue by Picasso stands; it is an abstract portrait of a woman that would never lead me to believe the artist had such talent as an illustrator.
+Coincidentally, my friends and I had just passed by that downtown square where a monumental-sized iron statue by Picasso stands; it is an abstract portrait of a woman that would never led me to believe the artist had such talent as an illustrator.
 I remember clearly seeing how he repeated and repeated and repeated that Minotaur theme until he had the certainty of the alignment between his eyes and hand to execute exactly what he wanted.
 I spied on how the great master improvised, breaking the old rules of fine art to create his own style – which included that huge iron statue in a square in the center of my hometown, so very close to the restaurant where my father sat witnessing how his son improvised his day when the rules no longer suited him.

 I had been by that statue hundreds of times, I had always thought it was a horse!